 Davis v.
 Commissioner, T.C.
 Memo 2015‑88 (Tax Ct.
 May 6, 2015) — Charitable Intent and a Bargain Sale to Charity

-, the taxpayer engaged in a bargain sale of real estate to a Section 501(c)(3) charitable organization that builds, develops, and operates senior living centers.
+In Davis, the taxpayer engaged in a bargain sale of real estate to a Section 501(c)(3) charitable organization that builds, develops, and operates senior living centers.
 The purchase price by the charity for the real estate was $2.0 million, while the appraised value was $4.1 million.
 Because of the $2.1 million bargain‑sale element, the taxpayer claimed a charitable income tax deduction of $566,900 on his 2005 income tax return and carried over the remaining amounts to subsequent years.

 The IRS issued a notice of deficiency, and advanced two arguments for disallowance of the entire charitable deduction.
 First, it asserted that the taxpayer lacked sufficient charitable intent when he sold the real estate to the charitable organization because he sought the tax benefits flowing from the bargain sale.
 The court rejected this argument and found instead that as of the time of the sale, the taxpayer believed that he was selling the real estate for less than its fair market value, and that he intended to transfer the excess value to the charitable organization as a charitable contribution.
 The court also rejected the argument of the IRS that the taxpayer lacked a charitable intent because he investigated the tax benefits of a bargain sale prior to the sale.